elight/iibil/slides.md

 ##### [Source: Meriam-Webster](http://www.merriam-webster.com/dictionary/pattern)

 !SLIDE
+# If it can be imitated
+# maybe it can be automated

+!SLIDE
 # Step 1
 # Identify practice

 !SLIDE
 # Step 2
-# Name practice
+# Name practice as pattern

 !SLIDE
 # Pattern ends here

-!SLIDE
-# But then we automate
-# what we can predict

 !SLIDE
 # Step 3